AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 * :doc:`Components<components>`: Concepts for building a Covalent workflow.

-* :doc:`Workflow<workflow>`: How to excecute a Covalent workflow, track its progress and see the results.
+* :doc:`Workflow<workflow>`: How to execute a Covalent workflow, track its progress and see the results.